Homemade Soft Pretzels

 - Preheat the oven to 450˚ F. Line 2 baking sheets with parchment paper or a silicone baking mat.
 Coat with cooking spray and set aside.

 - Bring the 8 cups of water and the baking soda to a boil in a large stock pot or dutch oven.

 - Turn the dough out onto a lightly oiled work surface (we use butter) and divide into 12 equal balls.

 - Roll out each piece of dough into a 16-18 inch rope.

-- Make a U-shape with the dough, holding each end of the rope, cross each side over each other and press onto the bottom of the dough to form the shape of a pretzel.
+- Make a U-shape with the dough, holding each end of the rope, twist each side over each other and press onto the bottom of the dough to form the shape of a pretzel.

 - Place on the baking sheet pan.

 - Place the pretzels into the boiling water, one at a time, for 30 seconds.